linkzeldagg/Projects/README.md

 ### Machine Learning and Pattern Recognition

 I learned many things, done many experiments, but only little of them was "project enough" to be shown here.
-I do Machine Learning from 2015 and love it at most.
+I do Machine Learning from 2015 and sticked to it.

 **2016, Shape Reconigition** C# / DirectDraw
 * Based on shape context (referenced to related paper)